GothenburgBitFactory/taskserver-setup/PITCHME.md

 Sync successful.
 2 changes uploaded.
 ```

+## Note

 You should get an indication that tasks were uploaded, in this case 2 of them.

-**Taskwarrior before Version 2.5.1**

-Please note that older Taskwarrior versions only sync the \textbf{pending} tasks and not all tasks.
+Please note that older Taskwarrior versions - before 2.5.1 - only sync the **pending** tasks and not all tasks.

 ---